Screening

 Songs About Buildings and Moods Screening

-Songs About Buildings and Moods is a video series exploring the intersection of music and architecture.
+Songs About Buildings and Moods is a video series exploring the intersection of music and architecture and the roles that the buildings and music we make play in our lives

 The series is headed to PBS in early 2023 but we’ll give an exclusive sneak peek at the historic Music Box Theater on October 27th.